XForYouX/Suyu-Android-9/README.md

 ## I Dont Open Donate ( All My Share For Free )
 ## You Can Donate From Official Developer Suyu
 ## You Dont Like My Build ?
 Please Dont Use & Use Suyu Official Release
 ## Im Dev Suyu?
 You Wrong , Im For Helping Build Suyu For You & You Dont Like?
-Dont Use & Wait Dev Suyu Official Release
+Dont Use & Use Suyu Official Release
 ## Me Stupid?
 Yes , Im User Noob & No Master Or Pro User & Me Always learn to be better

 ## Full Changelog Alpha-V.1 ##